Friendly faces at the Homer Theatre

 When Jamie was in the 3rd grade, his teacher showed the class “Harvest of Shame," about the plight of migratory farm workers in California, by Edward R. Morrow.
 That dramatic and life changing film made him a devoted proponent of documentaries and caused the Homer festival to focus exclusively on documentary features.

 From that consensus list of about 25, plus the documentaries we see during the year at the Mill Valley Film Festival theatre, located near our winter home in San Francisco, we review screeners and chose a mix that is diverse enough to be both entertaining and provocative.
 We always have a few that are nominated for the Academy Award for Best Documentary Feature and most often we have included the film that is the eventual winner.
-We schedule the showings so that movie viewers can see all 9 movies over the weekend.
+We schedule the showings so that movie viewers can see all films over the weekend.
 We also make all of the movies available in the evening for busy viewers.

 At our Gala Opening, we serve reindeer sausages and, of course, the best hot dogs cooked over the grill by real Homer cowboys.
 We invite one of the film makers to join us in “America’s Halibut Fishing Capital” and to address the attendees.